edgedb/edgedb/docs/ai/index.rst

 Usage
 =====

-Using EdgeDB AI requires some changes to your schema.
+Using |Gel| AI requires some changes to your schema.

 Add an index
 ------------

-To start using EdgeDB AI on a type, create an index:
+To start using |Gel| AI on a type, create an index:

 .. code-block:: sdl-diff